-You have hear this before: if you only put your extra money in a savings account without it working for you, then you’re missing a lot.
+You have heard this before: if you only put your extra money in a savings account without it working for you, then you’re missing a lot.

 With Mutual Funds as your investment, you can let your money work for you.
-But first, you should carefully define your goals, time horizon, risk appetite and other factors.
+But first, do research first and you should carefully define your goals, time horizon, risk appetite and other factors.

-In the Philippines, even as low as P5,000, you can start access professionally-managed Mutual Funds, equities, bonds and other securities.
+In the Philippines, even as low as P5,000 (or even P100), you can start access professionally-managed Mutual Funds, equities, bonds and other securities.

 A Mutual Fund (MF) is a pooled fund where a professional fund manager places the collected money to an investment instrument with the goal of growing it.